ShuklaShubh89/resumewebinfra/README.md

-# Welcome to your CDK TypeScript project
+# CDK app for the resume website infrastructure.
+This deploys an api gateway backed by the lambda

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`ResumewebinfraStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.